Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 4️⃣ Substantial Outsoles: The shoes must provide a substantial outsole to hold the AFO in place and support your child’s feet at the same time.

-5️⃣ Firm Heel Counters: We already went over this feature.
-Shoes with firm heel counters help provide additional heel and ankle support as well as heel stabilization.
+5️⃣ Firm Heel Counters: Shoes with firm heel counters help provide additional heel and ankle support as well as heel stabilization.

 children's-shoes-with-heel-support